hugfimi/django-postgres-geometry/README.md

 django-postgres-geometry
 ========================
+A fork of expobrain/django-postgres-geometry where python requirement has been lowered to version 2.6

 Exposes [Postgres geometry types][1] into Django model's fields.
 This package doesn't need any extra PostgreSQL extensions to be installed, it uses just the